+I have given poetry readings at Corrymeela, Just for One Day, The Redline Festival, the Monasterevin Hopkins Society Annual Festival, the University of York and the University of Reading.
 Beyond the academy, I have given and hosted talks at Seamus Heaney HomePlace, Mountains to Sea/ Poetry Now, Happy Days International Beckett Festival, Dublin Writers Festival, Aspects Festival, and on the Seamus Heaney: Five Fables TV series and app.

 My monograph, Northern Irish Poetry and Theology, was published by Palgrave in 2014.
 The book examines how theology shapes the status and constitution of subjectivity, language, and poetic form in the work of Seamus Heaney, Michael Longley and Derek Mahon, and critiques contemporary debates about poetic negotiations with religion and politics in Ireland.
 It draws on early modern scholarship to theorise the relationship of literature and theology, and traces continuities and parallels between early modern religious culture and contemporary Northern Irish culture.
 While Northern Irish literature has traditionally been examined through a sociology of religion, this study proposes a theology of the text.